Pickled Asparagus

 Do I need to process this in a water bath to make it shelf-stable?

-No — the instructions say to let the jar come to room temperature on the counter and then store it in the refrigerator.
-This is a refrigerator pickle, not a canning recipe; it should be kept cold and is not shelf-stable for pantry storage.
+No — let the jar come to room temperature on the counter and then store it in the refrigerator.
+This is a refrigerator pickle, not a canning recipe; keep it cold and know it is not shelf-stable for pantry storage.

 Can I use a different vegetable with this same brine?

-The article describes pickling as Rebecca Orchant’s favorite method for extending the life of lovely spring produce, implying the aromatic brine works with other vegetables.
+Pickling is my favorite method for extending the life of lovely spring produce, and this aromatic brine works beautifully with other vegetables.
 The flavors — juniper, coriander, nutmeg, lemon zest — are light and versatile for other crisp vegetables.

 View Comments (3) View Comments (3)